ClarisseSan/ShoeStore/README.md

 12. Make sure you can’t go back to onboarding screens - DONE

-13. In the Shoe List screen:
+13. In the Shoe List screen: ---------------- TODO

     * Use an Activity level ViewModel to hold a list of Shoes (use by activityViewModels)
     * Observe the shoes variable from the ViewModel
     * Use DataBindingUtil to inflate the shoe_list layout
-    * Add a new layout item into the scrollview for each shoe.
+    * Add a new layout item into the scrollview for each shoe - DONE